GreatDevelopers/text_to_dxf/README.md

 the co-ordinates order in the data_file.py.
 Please note that z co-ordinate is not used in the program so you can give only x and y co-ordinates.

-- In case of 'L' type, x and y are taken as co-ordinates of a point of line.
-Example: 2,4 where 2 and 4 are the x and y coordinates of the point respectively.
-- In case of 'C' type, x and y are taken as co-ordinates of center of circle and z is taken as radius.
-Example: 2,4,10 where 2 and 4 are the co-ordinates of center and 10 is the radius of circle.
+- In case of 'L' type (line), format is x,y where
+x: x-coordinate of the point
+y: y-coordinate of the point

-- In case of 'A' type, format is x,y,r,sa,ea where
+- In case of 'C' type (circle), format is x,y,r where
 x: x-coordinate of center of circle
 y: y-coordinate of center of circle
 r: radius of circle

+- In case of 'A' type (arc), format is x,y,r,sa,ea where
+x: x-coordinate of center of circle
+y: y-coordinate of center of circle
+r: radius of circle
 sa: starting angle of arc
 ea: ending angle of arc

+- In case of 'P' type (polyline), format is x,y,sw,ew,bulge where
+x: x-coordinate of the point in polyline
+y: y-coordinate of the point in polyline
+sw: start width of the line starting from this point
+ew: end width of the line starting from this point
+bulge: arc from this point to next point having diameter = length_of_line * bulge (positive for downward and negative for upward)

+- In case of 'H' type (hatch in polyline), format is x,y,bulge where
+x: x-coordinate of the point in polyline
+y: y-coordinate of the point in polyline
+bulge: arc from this point to next point having diameter = length_of_line * bulge (positive for downward and negative for upward)

 Note:   Figure specifications need to be separated by Empty line.